dlphenomena/website/README.md

 - Dark mode support via CSS variables
 - Typography plugin for article content
 - Custom animations with tw-animate-css

-## 🔧 Available Scripts

-- `npm run dev` - Start development server
-- `npm run build` - Build for production
-- `npm run start` - Start production server
-- `npm run lint` - Run ESLint

-## 🚢 Deployment

-The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/new):

-1. Push your code to GitHub
-2. Import your repository to Vercel
-3. Vercel will detect Next.js and configure the build automatically
-4. Your site will be deployed!

-For other deployment options, check the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

-## 🔌 Configuration

-### Theme Configuration

-Modify `app/layout.tsx` to adjust:

-- Default theme (light/dark/system)
-- Font families
-- Meta tags

-### Content Configuration

-Edit `source.config.ts` to configure:

-- Content directories
-- Frontmatter schema
-- MDX plugins
-- Remark/Rehype options

-### Styling Configuration

-Update `tailwindcss` configuration in your CSS or use the PostCSS config.

-## 📝 License

-This project is private and not licensed for public use.

 ## 🤝 Contributing